fResult/Just-Systems-Design/exercises/10_design-tinder/README.md

 Users fetching Tinder data will be routed to the nearest regional database after passing through intermediary API servers using round-robin load balancing.

 The only exception is users' profile pictures.\
-We will store these in a global blob store and serve them via CDN.
+We will store these in a global blob store and serve them via CDN (Content Delivery Network).

 We'll have asynchronous replication between the regional databases.\
 This replication will take a few minutes to a few hours to occur.\